JuliaMixedModels/EmbraceUncertainty/contents/longitudinal.md

 The value of the $\chi^2$ statistic, $0.0639$, is very small, corresponding to a p-value of $0.80$ and indicating that the extra parameter in model relative to does not produce a significantly better fit.
 By the principal of parsimony we prefer the reduced model, `m12`.

-This conclusion is consistent with the visual impression provided by @fig:sleepxyplot.
+This conclusion is consistent with the visual impression provided by <!-- @fig:sleepxyplot -->.
 There does not appear to be a strong relationship between a subject's initial reaction time and the extent to which his or her reaction time is affected by sleep deprivation.

 In this likelihood ratio test the value of the parameter being tested, a correlation of zero, is not on the boundary of the parameter space.